0x0c12/nazareth/README.md

-simple discord bot made using twillight-rs mostly using this to learn rust lol
+simple discord bot
+was gonna be made using twilight-rs but i actually cannot rust